supreeth7/Pluto/README.md

  </a>
 </h1>

-<p align="justify">Pluto is a hotel management API with a token based authentication system that performs use-case targetted functionalities to manipulate database data to publish available rooms to a channel manager and synchronizes it across all OTA platforms. <br> <span text-align = "center">Built with vanilla <a href="https://www.php.net/" target="_blank">PHP</a>.<span></p>
+<p align="center">Pluto is a hotel management API with a token based authentication system that performs use-case targetted functionalities to manipulate database data to publish available rooms to a channel manager and synchronizes it across all OTA platforms.
+Built with vanilla <a href="https://www.php.net/" target="_blank">PHP</a>.</p>

 <div align="center">